Cripple Creek Colorado

 Yes Indeed!

-Maggie has always been in a happy, joyous mood, full of energy set on having a good time, doing her favorite activities, not letting the fact that she is dead kill the joy in her soul.
+Maggie has always been in a happy, joyous mood, full of energy set on having a good time, doing her favorite activities, not letting the fact that she is a spirit kill the joy in her soul.
 She loves to sing classical music.
 She also loves to dance.
-It is obvious to me that she is enjoying her memories of her life here, not angry or in turmoil at the circumstances of her death or carrying a grudge against the living.
-Perhaps she enjoyed the musical and social events held in the ballroom when she was alive.
+It is obvious to me that she is enjoying memories of her life here, is not angry or in turmoil at the circumstances of her death, or carrying a grudge against the living.
+Perhaps she enjoyed the musical and social events in the ballroom when she was alive.

-She is as friendly as she was while alive and has even found new toys to play with: a slot machine!
-She even has company; a male spirit, who must have a close tie to her, and is enjoying himself as well, being in a structure that is special to him.
+She is as friendly as she was while alive and has even found new toys to play with, like slot machines!
+She even has company, a male spirit, who must have a close tie to her, and is enjoying himself as well, being in a place that is special to him.

 LOCATION